axeldelas/demeter/README.md

 • It does not predict your moves or counter advanced strategies, but it does not play blindly either.

 •  As a result, it can create surprising pressure if you don’t block or outpace it.

+# ⚙️ Features

+•  Developed fully in Python

+•  Turn-based logic with clear board display in the terminal

+•  Clean codebase using Object-Oriented Programming

+•  Smart move validation and victory detection

+•  AI move analyzer evaluates all actions each turn to choose the optimal advance